andro951/WeaponEnchantments/Readme.md

 2. Click the syphon button.
 3. Profit!
 ### Infusion
-Weapon Infusion allows you to consume high rarity items to upgrade the damage of low rarity weapons.
+Infusion allows you to consume high rarity items to upgrade the damage of low rarity weapons.
-For example, if you like Veilthorn more than your newer/stronger weapon, just infuse the new weapon into Veilthorn to upgrade it's damage instead of switching.
+> For example, if you like Veilthorn more than your newer/stronger weapon, just infuse the new weapon into Veilthorn to upgrade it's damage instead of switching.
 The damage bonus is based on the difference in rarity and value between the 2 items.

 A weapon's **Infusion Power** stat is determined by the item's rarity and value.
 100 Infusion Power per rarity (rarity x100).
 Additionally, the item's rarity will give up to 100 extra infusion power based on the value of the item compared to the average value of items in that rarity.